sabyrzhan/learning-progress/sre.md

 # SRE
 ## SLI, SLO, SLA
 - **SLI (Service Layer Indicator)** - defined quantitative measure of some aspect of service that is provided and focused on customer experience within a moment of time.
-F.e., latency, RPS, percentiles etc.
+    1. SLIs: latency, RPS, percentiles etc.
+    2. Non-SLIs: CPU utilization, network and memory usage etc
 - **SLO (Service Layer Objective)** - target value or range of values for a service which are measured by SLI.
 F.e., latency <= 10s, yearly uptime <= 99.99%